Olical/conjure/README.md

 ## Omnicomplete

-Completion is provided through the wonderful [compliment][], simply ensure it's depended on inside your project for `<c-x><c-o>` omnicompletion to work.
+Completion is provided through the wonderful [Compliment][], simply ensure it's depended on inside your project for `<c-x><c-o>` omnicompletion to work.
 If you already depend on CIDER, chances are it's already inside your project since it pulls it in already for you.
 If you're working with a pure prepl project you'll probably need to add it to your `deps.edn`.

 If you don't have complement Conjure will still work fine, omnicompletion will just return no results.